 Reducing failure demand is complex.
 End to end digital systems are a good step to dealing with the challenges surrounding this, as is the ability to be proactive.
 Initiatives to reduce process cycle times also go a long way to reducing the incidence of failure demand.

 So: What is Process Improvement?

 Measure, Analyse, Improve, Control) suggests, we have defined the elements of process improvement.
 And when faced with a real-life scenario, we would need to decide how we measure each of these facets (which may involve multiple measurements).
 We would then analyse the data and implement ways of improving each of them.
 The final part is to implement controls to monitor, measure and improve each element.

 Compared to other definitions of process improvement, ours is a little longer than those covered above.
 However, I’m sure you’ll agree it’s more practical and insightful.

-For more information on how FLOvate can help you improve your processes, please get in touch.
+For more information on how the LEAP low-code platform can help you improve your processes, please Contact Us.